On Temporal Graph Exploration: Restricted Underlying Graphs

 \begin{proof} We show a slightly more general statement.
-We show that, if we are given an underlying graph $G'$ being a grid of size $2 \times n'$ and a subgrid $G''$ of size $2 \times n''$ of $G'$ such that each pair of vertices in $G''$ is connected in $G'$, then $4 \log n'$ agents initially on some vertices of $G''$ can explore $G''$ in $T(n')=O(n' (\log n'))$ time.
+We show that, if we are given an underlying graph $G'$ being a grid of size $2 \times n'$ and a subgrid $G''$ of size $2 \times n''$ of $G'$ such that each pair of vertices in $G''$ is connected in $G'$ in each time step (i.e., for every two vertices $u,v$ in $G''$, the graph contains a path from $u$ to $v$ in $G'$ in each time step), then $4 \log n'$ agents initially on some vertices of $G''$ can explore $G''$ in $T(n')=O(n' \log n')$ time.
 The theorem follows by taking $G'=G''=G$.
 See also Figure~\ref{fig:grid}.